joshuamabina/tasklist_riverpod/README.md

 - List all tasks
 - Create a new tasks
-- Complete a task
+- Mark task as complete
 - List all completed tasks
 - Clear completed tasks
-- Uncomplete a task
+- Mark task as incomplete

 ## Getting Started with Flutter